codetojoy/easter_eggs_for_java_loom/README.md

 * includes examples for [structured concurrency](https://openjdk.java.net/jeps/428), which is "incubator" in JDK 19
     - we use `sc` for "structured concurrency" in the folder names
 * see README for each example
+* examples have Bash scripts and Maven scripts

 ### Resources